|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Douglas.
-Delivered to the U. S. Army Air Force (USAAF) as A-24-DE Dauntless.
-Assigned to "X", disassembled and shipped to "Sumac" (Australia) and reassembled.
+Delivered to the U. S. Army Air Force (USAAF) as A-24-DE Dive Bomber serial number 41-????? (last three digitis unknown) or to the U. S. Navy (USN) as SBD Dauntless bureau number unknown.
+Assigned to "Project X" disassembled and shipped as cargo across the Pacific to Australia "Sumac" and reassembled.

-Sometime around the middle of 1942, this A-24 took off from Port Moresby on a liaison mission carrying documents with the pilot and a passenger aboard, flying eastward.
-This aircraft entered a severe rain storm and was observed circling Abau Island before the engine cut out and crash vertically into the island, killing both aboard.
+Sometime around the middle of 1942, this A-24 took off from Port Moresby on a liaison mission carrying documents with an unknown pilot and a passenger aboard on a flight eastward.
+This aircraft entered a severe rain storm and was observed circling Abau Island before the engine cut out and crash vertically into the island, killing both crew members aboard.

 Recovery of Remains

-Several days after the crash, locals with ANGAU officer David Marsh located the crash site and recovered the remains of the crew by cutting them out of the wreckage.
-Both bodies were buried with the aircraft seats because both bodies were crushed into their seats by the impact.
+After the crash site was found, the bodies of both crew members were recovered by cutting their seats out of the wreckage.
+Both bodies were buried in their seats because they bodies were crushed into their seats by the force of the impact.